SCADA System Applications in Energy Management

 ✔️ Reduces industrial energy costs by up to 30%.

-✔️ Enhances equipment lifespan through predictive maintenance.
+✔️ Extends equipment lifespan with predictive insights.

-✔️ Improves sustainability by reducing energy waste.
+✔️ Improves sustainability by reducing waste.

 📌 Example: Automotive Manufacturing Plant